 Those not eligible to register by telephone must register in person at SPAN'S office, 472 Logy Bay Road.
 For registration dates call the general office at 738-3401 by late September.

 WHAT ELSE DO I NEED TO KNOW?

-For in person registration, we require the same information as for the Food and Clothing Outlet - MCP numbers for every member of the family and proof of single parent status e.g. drug card, Child Tax Benefit summary, or other proof of custody, such as court papers.
+For in person registration, we require the same information as for the Food and Clothing Outlet - MCP numbers for every member of the family and proof of single parent status e.g. drug card, Child Tax Benefit Summary Document, or other proof of custody, such as court papers.

 (NOTE: We register all families with the Community Food Sharing Association to avoid duplications.